-The National Institute of American History and Democracy is a partnership between the College of William & Mary and the Colonial Williamsburg Foundation.
-It is dedicated to the study of the American past, material culture, and museums.
-The Institute sponsors three programs: the Pre-Collegiate Summer Program in Early American History for high school juniors and seniors; the Semester-in-Residence Program for students attending other colleges who come to study at the College of William & Mary for one or two semesters; and the Williamsburg Collegiate Program in Early American History, Material Culture, and Museum Studies for undergraduate and graduate students at the College of William & Mary.
+National Institute of American History and Democracy The National Institute of American History and Democracy is a partnership between William & Mary and the Colonial Williamsburg Foundation.
+It is dedicated to the study of the American past, material culture and museums.
+The Institute sponsors three programs: the Pre-Collegiate Summer Program in Early American History for high school juniors and seniors; the Semester-in-Residence Program for students attending other colleges who come to study at William & Mary for one or two semesters; and the Williamsburg Collegiate Program in Early American History, Material Culture, and Museum Studies for undergraduate and graduate students at William & Mary.

-The Office of University Relations manages the News and Events site as a central location for campus-wide news and events of broad interest.
+News & Events University News & Media manages the News & Events site as a central location for campus-wide news and events of broad interest.

-The Neurodiversity Initiative at the College of William & Mary is an innovative program that is raising awareness on our campus of the vast array of brain differences, and cultivating an appreciation of the many kinds of talents we can nurture at our historic institution.
+Neurodiversity Initiative The Neurodiversity Initiative at William & Mary is an innovative program that is raising awareness on our campus of the vast array of brain differences, and cultivating an appreciation of the many kinds of talents we can nurture at our historic institution.